Last modified Feb 17, 2023.

 We may also use web beacons (which are also known as pixel tags and clear GIFs) on our Sites and in our HTML formatted emails to track the actions of users on our Sites and interactions with our emails.
 Unlike cookies, which are stored on the hard drive of your computer or mobile device by a website, pixel tags are embedded invisibly on webpages or within HTML formatted emails.
 Pixel tags are used to demonstrate that a webpage was accessed or that certain content was viewed, typically to measure the success of our marketing campaigns or engagement with our emails and to compile statistics about usage of our Services, so that we can manage our content more effectively.

-Mobile Application Software Development Kits (SDKs)
+Software Development Kits (SDKs)

-We may use third-party software development kits (“SDKs”) in our mobile applications.
+We may use third-party software development kits (“SDKs”) in our mobile applications or Web applications.
 A SDK is third-party computer code that may be used for a variety of purposes, including to provide us with analytics regarding the use of our Services, to integrate with social media, add features or functionality to our app, or to facilitate online advertising.
 SDKs may enable third parties to collect information directly via our Services.

 Information about the cookies we use may be updated from time to time, so please check back on a regular basis for any changes.